 Guide to Kettlebell Exercises

-If you cannot make it to a workshop then check out my kettlebell training DVD's and Kettlebell Training Manual e-book at Kettlebell Training DVD's
+Check out my kettlebell training DVD's and Kettlebell Training Manual e-book at Kettlebell Training DVD's

 Photographs of Mike Mahler courtesy of Michael Neuveux.